Every year, millions of people aged 65+ fall. In fact, 1 out of 4 older people falls each year.

 The simple act of reaching for something could cause seniors to fall

-This reduces the risk that your older adult could fall while trying to get something.
+This reduces the risk that your older adult will fall while reaching for something.

 2 simple home exercises for balance while reaching

-To reduce their risk of falling, Brad demonstrates 2 exercises that will improve balance while reaching for an object.
+To reduce their risk of falling, Brad demonstrates two exercises to improve balance when reaching for an object.

 Exercise 1 (1 min 43 sec in video)

 Place a tissue box and a TV remote control on a high table or countertop.
-Any similarly sized objects will work – one larger and one smaller.
+Any similarly sized objects will work—either one larger or one smaller.

 Your older adult should stand far enough away so that they will have to lean forward and reach to pick up an object.

-Ask them to lean forward to pick up the larger object with one arm and bring it toward them while standing up straight again.
+Ask them to lean forward, pick up the larger object with one arm, and bring it toward them while standing up straight again.
 Then, lean forward and put the object back onto the counter.

 If that’s easy, move up to the smaller object, which will be more difficult.